nautobot/nautobot-app-golden-config/docs/dev/local_dev_quickstart.md

 ## Setup Steps

-1. Import the corresponding Arista image based on your CPU architecture.
+1. Import the corresponding Arista image based on your CPU architecture by issuing **one of** these commands.

     ```bash
     docker import cEOS64-lab-4.34.2F.tar.xz ceos:latest   # x64 image